The Chaucer Studio is a nonprofit organization assisted by the English

 -

-as a research resource they provide texts for research into literature
+As a research resource they provide texts for research into literature

 in performance and into the relative merits for pedagogic purposes